All India Forward Bloc: 1971–72 elections

 In the 1971 state legislative assembly election in Odisha, the party contested four seats.
 It got 8393 votes (0.19% of the statewide vote), but was not close to winning any seat.
-In Tamil Nadu the party contested 9 seats in the southern part of the state within the framework of the Progressive Front.
+In Tamil Nadu, the party contested nine seats in the southern part of the state within the framework of the Progressive Front.
 Out of these nine candidates, seven won.
-In total its vote stood at 268 721 (1.71% of the statewide vote).
-One of its candidate came second and in the Mudukulathor constituency (that had been the centre of the violent 1957 Ramnad riots) the AIFB candidate R. Rathina Thevar came third with 17244 votes (31.02%).
+In total, its vote stood at 268,721 (1.71% of the statewide vote).
+One of its candidates came second and in the Mudukulathur constituency (that had been the centre of the violent 1957 Ramnad riots) the AIFB candidate R. Rathina Thevar came third with 17244 votes (31.02%).
 The most spectacular victory was that of P.K.
 Mookiah Thevar (who contested Lok Sabha and assembly elections simultaneously) who got 49292 votes (74.46%) in the Usilampatti constituency, defeating S. Andi Thevar of the Revolutionary Forward Bloc.
 Lastly in West Bengal the party contested 52 constituencies, but could only win three seats.
 Its vote stood at 374 141 (2.90% of the statewide vote).

-On 28 March 1972 the party was able to win a seat in the Tamil Nadu Legislative Council (the upper house of the regional parliament) for the first time.
+On 28 March 1972, the party was able to win a seat in the Tamil Nadu Legislative Council (the upper house of the state assembly) for the first time.
 R. Sakthi Mohan was elected with the votes of the AIFB, DMK, PSP, Muslim League and the Tamil Arasu Kazhagam.

-In the 1972 state legislative assembly election, the Forward Bloc presented one candidate in Assam, 5 in Bihar and 2 in Madhya Pradesh.
-In Maharashtra the party contested 26 seats.
-Like in the 1971 Lok Sabha elections the party did well in the interior areas of the state.
+In the 1972 state legislative assembly election, the Forward Bloc presented one candidate in Assam, five in Bihar and two in Madhya Pradesh.
+In Maharashtra, the party contested 26 seats.
+Like in the 1971 Lok Sabha elections, the party did well in the interior areas of the state.
 It won the Nagpur North and Yeotmal seats, and came second in several others.
-In total the AIFB candidates in Maharashtra got 363 547 votes (2.4% of the statewide vote).
-In West Bengal, were fresh elections to the state assembly were again held in 1972, the Forward Bloc launched 18 candidates.
+In total, the AIFB candidates in Maharashtra got 363 547 votes (2.4% of the statewide vote).
+In West Bengal, where fresh elections to the state assembly were again held in 1972, the Forward Bloc launched 18 candidates.
 It got 331 244 votes (2.48% of the statewide vote), but could not win a single seat.

 Realignment in Tripura

 After having contested the 1972 elections on its own, the Forward Bloc decided to join a 'United Front' led by the communist parties in Tripura.
-The front demanded clear-cut policies for procurement and distribution of food grains, stop to spiraling prices of essential commodities, a land reform legislation for delimitation of Tribal reserve areas and creation of employments opportunities for the unemployed.
+The front demanded clear-cut policies for procurement and distribution of food grains, stopping spiralling prices of essential commodities, a land reform legislation for delimitation of Tribal reserve areas and creation of employment opportunities for the unemployed.
 A 24-hour Tripura Bandh was organised by the front on 16 December.
 On 3 May 1974 the four parties organised a 12-hour Tripura Bandh.